 This Special Revenue Fund is used to account for the Federal funds that the District received for Elementary and Secondary Emergency Relief II (ESSER II) allocated through the Coronavirus Response and Relief Supplement Appropriations (CRRSA) Act.
-The projected revenue for fiscal year 2023-2024 is \$0.3 million which is \$3.3 million less than fiscal year 2022-2023.
+There is no projected revenue for fiscal year 2024-2025 as this revenue was fully expended in fiscal year 2023-2024.